radiantearth/stac-spec/collection-spec/README.md

 A STAC [Collection](collection-spec.md) object is used to describe a group of related Items.
 It builds on fields defined for a [Catalog](../catalog-spec/catalog-spec.md) object by further defining and explaining logical groups of [Items](../item-spec/item-spec.md).
-A Collection can have parent Catalogs and Collections, as well as child Items, Catalogs, and Collections.
+A Collection can have parent Catalog and Collection objects, as well as child Item, Catalog, and Collection objects.
+These parent-child relationships among objects of these types, as there is no subtyping relationship between the Collection and Catalog types, even through they share field names.

 A Collection provides a flexible mechanism to provide additional metadata about a set of Items.
 Generally, is used to describe a set of assets that